anisurrahman072/React-Native-News-2024/ReactNativeSkia1.0.md

 5.  **Canvaskit-js**: A small but promising library for web development, delivering rich web experiences with React Native Skia while maintaining a very small bundle size.

-Before diving into the details of each feature & enhancement, let’s understand some basics about Skia & React native Skia.
+Before diving into the details of each feature & enhancement, let’s understand some basics about Skia & React Native Skia.

 ## The Skia Library